Static and resonant properties of decorated square kagome lattice compound KCu$_7$(TeO$_4$)(SO$_4$)$_5$Cl: Discussion

-We have found that the antiferromagnetic resonance data are well described in the model assuming axial anisotropy (see Ref.~\onlinecite{ref37} and Supplementary Materials) and tetragonal symmetry of the antiferromagnetic phase (see Fig.~\ref{fig:fig8-f(H)}).
-Thus, we can ascertain that antiferroelectric transition at 25~K does not result in significant lowering of lattice symmetry (at least, within the antiferromagnetically ordered subsystem of nabokoite).
-Besides of the gap value this model depends on the ratio of magnetic susceptibilities for the field applied along the vector normal to the helix plane $\chi_{||}$ and for the field applied orthogonally to this vector $\chi_\perp$.
+The antiferromagnetic resonance data, as shown in Fig.~\ref{fig:fig8-f(H)}, are well described in the model assuming axial anisotropy (see \cite{ref37} and Supplementary Materials) of the helically ordered antiferromagnetic phase.
+Thus, we can ascertain that antiferroelectric transition at $\Tafe = 25.4$~K does not result in significant lowering of lattice symmetry.
+Besides of the gap value $\Delta_1$, this model depends on the ratio of magnetic susceptibilities for the field applied along the vector normal to the helix plane $\chi_{||}$ and for the field applied orthogonally to this vector $\chi_\perp$.
 Ratio of these susceptibilities determines non-Larmor slope of one of the magnetic resonance modes, best fit of our data corresponds to $\chi_{||}/\chi_\perp =3.7$.
-Spin-flop field obtained within model calculations is $H_{c1}\approx 0.36$~T, in almost 50\% disagreement with the experiment.
-This difference is, probably, consequence of the helix deformation as the magnetic field is applied: high-frequency mode, interpreted above as an exchange mode, changes its frequency significantly over this field range.
+Spin-flop field $\mu_0 H_\textrm{c1}$ obtained within model calculations is 0.36~T, somewhat higher than the experimentally found value.
+This difference could be the consequence of the helix deformation as the magnetic field is applied.

+Summing up, while both antiferroelectric transition and magnetic ordering in nabokoite are subjects of separate interest, these phase transitions do not affect largely the properties of square \kagome{} lattice layers formed by Cu1 and Cu3 ions.
+Magnetic ordering in interlayer Cu2 subsystem probably coexists with spin liquid state within the layers.